felixschndr/bedsensor-for-home-assistant-with-esphome/README.md

    `Note:` This is not always possible.
 If you have setup Home Assistant with a Docker container refer to option `2`.
 From the [docs of Home Assistant](https://www.home-assistant.io/addons/):
    > Add-ons are only available if you've used the Home Assistant Operating System or Home Assistant Supervised installation method.
 If you installed Home Assistant using any other method then you cannot use add-ons.
 2. The other way to install ESPHome is to create a container for it.
-This is a simple a docker-compose example:
+This is a simple docker-compose example:
    ```yml
    version: '3'